 Performance based remuneration

 Bonus Shares Options / rights

 % % %

-Director Leanne Challans Managing Director 8 - -
+Director Leanne Challans Managing Director 21 - -

-KMP Peter Barzen EVP Sales and Alliances 39 - -
+KMP Peter Barzen EVP Sales and Alliances 55 -

+Stuart Geros CEO - eMite - - -

 Service Agreements

 On appointment to the Board, all non-executive directors enter into a service agreement with the Company in the form of a letter of appointment.
 The letter summarises the Board policies and terms, including compensation, relevant to the office of director.